 click to return...

-Hundreds of AI agents coordinated autonomously for a week to build a working web browser, signalling a shift from single-task AI towards sustained, team-based autonomous work.
+Hundreds of AI agents coordinated autonomously for a week to build a working web browser, signalling a shift from single-task AI towards sustained.

 Read what happened when our Learning Director Philippa Cameron tried her hand at using Cursor...